maxrosenb/ilovecloudflare/README.md

 Avaiable at [ilovecloudflare.com](https://www.ilovecloudflare.com)

-If this domain has not yet propogated, it is also available at [cloudflare-project.maxrosenb.workers.dev/](https://cloudflare-project.maxrosenb.workers.dev/)

 An application that will randomly send users to one of two webpages, as described in the assignment specs.
 All three extra credit features were implemented.
 This project taught me a lot about Cloudflare Workers and its Runtime APIs.
 I enjoyed the project and really appreciate the opportunity to apply to Cloudflare and learn about new technologies like Workers.